gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 **JIT, Enable Just In Time Provisioning:** This allows users in this domain to login with their email and be automatically provisioned a license.
 In order for a user to be automatically given a license:

-* Just in time provisioning must be enabled (JIT option checked)☑ .
+* Just in time provisioning must be enabled (JIT option checked)☑.
 * The user email must be part of the SSO domain on the IdP.
-* There must be an availible licence on the GitKraken Organization.
+* There must be an available license on the GitKraken Organization.

-If this field is checked, when a user logs in into the Accounts Site for the first time, without having a license, using SSO with an email which domains belong to a gitKraken org.
-If there is any available license in the gitkraken org he/she will be automatically given one.
+When a user logs in for the first time using SSO, and all three of the above conditions are met, they will be automatically given a GitKraken license.

-Click on <button class='button button--success button--ui button--nolink'>Save changes</button> to store the SSO configuration.
+4. Click on <button class='button button--success button--ui button--nolink'>Save changes</button> to store the SSO configuration.
 Once this is completed you will see the <button class='button button--success button--ui button--nolink'>Configure SSO Connection</button> button appear.

-4. Click the <button class='button button--success button--ui button--nolink'>Configure SSO Connection</button> button to setup the connection between your GitKraken Organization and the Identity Provider.
+5. Click the <button class='button button--success button--ui button--nolink'>Configure SSO Connection</button> button to setup the connection between your GitKraken Organization and the Identity Provider.
 You will now be able to configue the connetion using [Metadata](/gitkraken-client/single-sign-on/#add-sso-connection-using-metadata).

 ### Add SSO Connection using Metadata